fabiothon/Galaxus-Price-Tracker/README.md

 1. Download of all necessary files (main.py, requirements.txt, products.csv and credentials.json)
 2. Install necessary libraries on your local environment or virtual environment via the requirement.txt
-3. Fill in your credentials and products in the corresponding files
+3. Get access to the Google API and fill in all necessary information into the products and credentials files
 4. Run application
-5. Use cronjob to automatise the process
+5. Use cronjob or other tools to automatise the process

 ## Contributing